Kalix Municipality: Riksdag

 This lists the relative strength of the socialist and centre-right blocs since 1973, but parties not elected to the Riksdag are inserted as "other", including the Sweden Democrats results from 1988 to 2006, but also the Christian Democrats pre-1991 and the Greens in 1982, 1985 and 1991.
 The sources are identical to the table above.
 The coalition or government mandate marked in bold formed the government after the election.
 New Democracy got elected in 1991 but are still listed as "other" due to the short lifespan of the party.

 Language

 The traditional Swedish vernacular in Kalix is the Nederkalix dialect.
 It is not mutually intelligible with Standard Swedish, by which it has been largely replaced as the main language of the municipality.
 Finnish and Meänkieli are recognized minority languages in Kalix.

 Sport

-Kalix BF is playing in the top tier of Swedish bandy, Elitserien.
+Kalix BF plays in the top tier of Swedish bandy, Elitserien.
 The municipality has two other bandy clubs, Karlsborgs BK and Nyborgs SK.